-There were a number of metaphors for cloud formations.
-Clouds in layers were known as te kupenga a Tara-mainuku (the net of Taramainuku).
+There are a number of metaphors for cloud formations.
+Clouds in layers are known as te kupenga a Tara-mainuku (the net of Taramainuku).
 ‘A mackerel sky’ is a European metaphor, likening the clouds to the markings on a fish.
-However, Māori saw in this pattern the raised beds of kūmara (sweet potato), and named it te māra kūmara a Ngātoroirangi (the kūmara gardens of Ngātoroirangi).
+Māori saw in this pattern raised beds of kūmara (sweet potato), and named it te māra kūmara a Ngātoroirangi (the kūmara gardens of Ngātoroirangi).
 Mares’ tails (high, wispy clouds) were known as iorangi (strips in the sky).

 Horizontal cloud bands were like a belt: